khayyamsaleem/khayyam.me/content/posts/deploying-this-blog.md

 ## Getting Started {#getting-started}

 First, prioritize getting everything going on your local version.
-Don't prioritize deployment until you at least have something to show, because it is quite a hassle to get going in the beginning.
+Don't prioritize deployment until you at least have something to show, because it is quite a hassle to get going in the beginning.<br />
+After you've got your project working locally, you can figure out all the details of your deployment.

+1. Do you want a static site?
+What else needs to be running for your application to work?